Australian Museum Research Institute (AMRI)

 The Australian Museum, in sandstone buildings built successively by Colonial and Government Architects, is Australia’s pre-eminent natural history institution.
 JPW developed a strategic Masterplan for the Museum to inform future developments of the country’s oldest museum which has occupied the site since 1850.

-The Collections and Research Building relates to the scales, proportions and rhythm – and seamlessly integrates circulation, egress and services – of adjacent heritage buildings.
+The Australian Museum Research Institute (AMRI) building relates to the scales, proportions and rhythm – and seamlessly integrates circulation, egress and services – of adjacent heritage buildings.
 Contemporary materials and visual harmony with heritage are balanced.
 Co-locating laboratories with consolidated collections protects specimens and releases heritage space for exhibitions.

 A simple plan resolves complex requirements, economically meeting the Museum’s aspirations – internal & external: individual, institutional and civic.